yslai/ntuple-gj/doc/howto.md

 ./macros/MergeNtuple.C "rx/lhc16h2a_bis-246994-1/*/*.root" merged_output.root
 ```

-Note to quote the wildcard.
-The wildcard is expanded via shell, and is not limited to ROOT&rsquo;s expansion (which does not allow multiple directories).
+Note to quote the wildcard, in order to prevent its expansion by the shell before calling the macro.
+The wildcard is then expanded (macro internally) via shell, and is not limited to ROOT&rsquo;s `TChain` expansion (which does not allow merging across multiple directories).

+`MergeNtuple.C` will prefer ROOT 6, if it is available in the local `aliBuild` environment.
+It is also possible to compile `MergeNtuple.C` via ROOT ACLiC.